-Please note that the FreeNAS® operating system must be installed on a separate device from the drives which hold the storage data.
-In other words, with only one disk drive, the FreeNAS® graphical interface is available, but there is no place to store any data.
-And storing data is, after all, the whole point of a NAS system.
-Home users experimenting with FreeNAS® can install FreeNAS® on an inexpensive USB thumb drive and use the computer's disks for storage.
+Before installing, it is important to remember that the FreeNAS® operating system must be installed on a separate device from the drive(s) that will hold the storage data.
+In other words, if you only have one disk drive you will be able to use the FreeNAS® graphical interface but won't be able to store any data, which after all, is the whole point of a NAS system.
+If you are a home user who is experimenting with FreeNAS®, you can install FreeNAS® on an inexpensive USB thumb drive and use the computer's disk(s) for storage.

-This section describes:
+This section describes the following: